 Stress is a physiological response to an event.
 It is not the event itself or our feelings about the event.
 It is purely a bodily reaction meaning stress is something that happens in your body, not your mind.
 Heart racing, blood pumping, adrenaline shooting through you, cortisol rising, fast breathing, sweating etc.

 Stress is not an emotion.
 When we say we are feeling stress, it means we are feeling things happen in our body that are very unpleasant.
 And to accompany those physical sensations, we have thoughts.
 The thoughts are how we try to make sense of what is happening in our body.

-For example, an email pops up in our inbox from our boss, it doesn’t look good.
+For example, an email pops up in our inbox from our boss or client, it doesn’t look good.
 Our heart starts pumping and our breath shallows.
 Our body is having a stress response.
 But our brain, in order to justify or explain that stress response, makes up a fun little story to go along with it: “Oh no, they hated the project I just completed.
 They are going to pull me in their office and tell me how disappointed they are with me.
 I knew they were trying to replace me.
 This is it, I’m fired”.